 RenRen is popular amongst Chinese college students.
 About 70% of users are aged from 20 to 30.
 Known as Chinese Facebook, RenRen also have business accounts similar to Business Facebook Accounts.

 Note that most Chinese social media sites require a Chinese business license to verify their business account.
-So, international businesses without a local Chinese branch can’t get them.
-But they can still consider other social media websites that don’t require this, such as KaiXin or contact celebrities or famous blog/micro-blogs to promote their brand.
+So, international businesses without a local Chinese branch cannot get them.
+But they can still consider other social media websites that do not require this, such as KaiXin or contact celebrities or famous blog/micro-blogs to promote their brand.

 C. Some useful tools/links